inputfalken/Sharpy/README.md

       // Creates a config instance where all first and last names
       // will be limited to common names in the United States. var config = new Config().Name(Country.UnitedStates);

       // The generator will now behave differently
       // when calling the String method from randomizer using argument for last and first names. var generator = Factory.RandomGenerator(config);
-      // First argument is the instructions on what will be generated,
-      // second argument is the Count of the IEnumerable.

       IEnumerable<Person> people = generator.GenerateMany(randomizer => new Person {
           FirstName = randomizer.String(StringType.FirstName),
           LastName = randomizer.String(StringType.LastName)}, 20);
-      // Creates one person with randomized names.

       Person person = generator.Generate(randomizer => new Person {
           FirstName = randomizer.String(StringType.FirstName),
           LastName = randomizer.String(StringType.LastName)});